-The wide range of orchids are found in the subtropical and tropical regions of Asia, South America, and Central America.
+A wide range of orchids is found in the subtropical and tropical regions of Asia, South America, and Central America.
 But the hybrids orchids are found all around the globe.

 The orchid flowers come in various shapes, sizes, colors, and fragrances.
-The smallest orchid has pinhead size flowers and known as miniature moss orchid (Bulbophyllum Globuliforme).
+The smallest orchid has pinhead size flowers and is known as a miniature moss orchid (Bulbophyllum Globuliforme).

 On the other hand, the tiger orchid (Grammatophyllum speciosum) is the largest orchid flowering plant in the world.

 The orchids have a very soothing fragrance from delicately sweet to sharp spice, musty to putrid.
 For example, the flowers of Encyclia fragrans produce a strong honey-vanilla fragrance, whereas Paphiopedilum malipoense emits a strong raspberry smell.

 Dendrobium orchid has over 1,000 species found in Asia from India to Papua New Guinea.
 You may also find its varieties in Australia and New Zealand.
 As Dendrobium is found in so many different places, it can be grown into many climatic zones.

 Many species of Dendrobium prefer tropical climates, but some species prefer intermediate, while others prefer colder climates.
 All Dendrobium orchid requires good direct sunlight.
 The Dendrobium flowers come in different shapes, sizes, and colors.